Patrick Tambay: Racing career

 In 1987, Tambay formed his own sports promotion company in Switzerland, but gave this up in 1989 to return to racing.
 In 1989, he drove a Jaguar in the World Sportscar Championship and went on to finish fourth in the Le Mans 24 Hours.
 He then took up desert rally raiding, finishing twice in the top three on the Paris-Dakar.
 Additionally, he was involved in ice races and the Tour de Corse jet ski race.

 Later life and death

 After retiring from full-time racing, Tambay worked as a commentator for French television.
 He also served as the deputy mayor of Le Cannet, a suburb of Cannes.
 He was the godfather to 1997 World Champion Jacques Villeneuve, while his son Adrien raced in the DTM championship between 2012 and 2016.
-After suffering from Parkinson's disease for several years, Tambay died on 4 December 2022, at age 73.
+After suffering from Parkinson's disease for several years, Tambay died on 4 December 2022 at home, at age 73.
 His son Adrien announced his death.